A Weekend in Belgrade

 The shopping district at Kneza Mihaila Street in Belgrade, Serbia

-Our good friends in Vancouver, Goran, and Aleksandra, immigrated to Canada from Belgrade, Serbia.
-As we would be close by or in the neighborhood (at least by Canadian standards) we knew we would get in trouble if we did not include Belgrade in our travel plans.
+Our good friends in Vancouver, Goran and Aleksandra, immigrated from Belgrade, Serbia, to Canada.
+As we would be close by or in the neighborhood, at least by Canadian standards, we knew we would get in trouble if we did not include Belgrade in our travel plans.

 No other reason was needed.
 There is something to be said about seeing first-hand places your friends tell you about.

-Serbia would be the last country on our tour of the Balkans after spending the previous three weeks in Bulgaria, North Macedonia, Albania, Montenegro, and Bosnia and Herzegovina.
+Serbia will be the last country on our tour of the Balkans, after we have spent the previous three weeks in Bulgaria, North Macedonia, Albania, Montenegro, and Bosnia and Herzegovina.

-To celebrate, we booked a nice hotel in the center of the city and we were looking forward to seeing what Belgrade had to offer.
+To celebrate, we booked a nice hotel in the city center and were looking forward to seeing what Belgrade had to offer.

 Sunday morning walk in Belgrade